 In a recent article by The Guardian, a study was cited examining the jobs most at risk of automation.
 Conducted by Drs.
 Carl Frey and Michael Osborne, the paper concluded that jobs such as loan officers, taxi drivers and telemarketers were most at risk of automation, whilst musicians, physicians and psychologists were the least at risk.

-Nevertheless, Frey predicts around 40% of roles available on the job market today will be replaced by robots by 2050.
+Nevertheless, Frey predicts that around 40% of roles available on the job market today will be replaced by robots by 2050.
 If we are to avoid a final battle between man and machine (or if we simply want to stay relevant in an increasingly digitalized industry), companies need to adapt to this change, not fight it.

 Adaptability is a key asset here.
 As technology rapidly evolves, ongoing education will be needed to help people keep up to date in their career.
 Workers of the future may be expected to take on several different roles at once, and be prepared to take up new work at a moment’s notice.
 This may involve a general shift to more temporary, freelance work.
 However, whilst many of the more routine, predictable roles will succumb to automation, rapid technological advancement and an increase in the potential of AI is bound to produce a whole new range of markets, industries and trades.
-It’s hard to imagine what new doors AI will open; it would be as futile as trying to explain a ‘social media strategist’ to someone operating an elevator in the seventies.
+It’s hard to imagine what new doors AI will open; it would be as futile as trying to explain the role of ‘social media strategist’ to someone operating an elevator in the seventies.

 Those jobs which do survive will need to involve skills that are, for now at least, uniquely human: creativity, leadership, relationship building, and complex judgement.
 Though it’s hard to predict exactly how much AI will improve in our lifetimes, it’s safe to assume that companies which invest in people will do better in the long run.
 This means playing to our strengths as a species, ensuring strong and lasting business relationships in the hopes of safeguarding our companies in the event of a robot revolution.